 The Love Song of Numo and Hammerfist by Maddox Hahn

 If it’s your first time formatting your novel or first time having someone do it for you, don’t get too stressed.
-By considering spacing out, justifying, and customizing your text, I have no doubt your interiors would look exquisite and just what your readers ordered.
+By considering spacing out, justifying, and customizing your text, we have no doubt your interiors would look exquisite and just what your readers ordered.

 Thank you so much for reading!